 - Place a sheet of parchment on a rimmed baking sheet

-- Using a medium batter scoop, make patties by putting scoop of mixture on parchment and pressing it down slightly
+- Using a medium batter scoop, make patties by putting scoop of mashed potato mixture on parchment and pressing it down slightly

 - Freeze the patties for 10-20 minutes

-- Remove from freezer and place patties in air fryer (I had to do 2 batches)
+- Remove from freezer and place patties in air fryer basket (I had to do 2 batches)

 - I recommend using a thin metal spatula – the mixture does not make a solid patty – you need the thin spatula to get all the way underneath and put in air fryer